Matthew Stafford Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Recent Performances

-- In last week's matchup with the Titans, Stafford completed 64.6% of his passes for 294 yards, while throwing one touchdown with two interceptions.

-- He also carried the ball two times for 13 yards, averaging 6.5 yards per carry on the ground.
+- Stafford added two carries for 13 yards, averaging 6.5 yards per carry in the running game.

-- Stafford has put up 933 passing yards (311.0 ypg) on 80-of-121 with seven touchdowns against two interceptions over his last three games.
+- Over his last three games, Stafford has recorded 933 passing yards (311.0 per game) while going 80-for-121 (66.1% completion percentage) and throwing seven touchdowns and two interceptions.

 Stafford's Los Angeles Teammates